 What we actually do for candidates

-As of March 2020, the RFS team has built out a new system of support for candidates in the wake of COVID-19.
-This includes more intense one-on-one support from our regional team on methods and tactics candidates can utilize to make sure they are on the ballot, that they have the funding they need, and that they are able to mobilize supporters from home.
+In March 2020 and through the rest of the year, the RFS team built a new system of support for candidates in the wake of COVID-19.
+This includes intense one-on-one support for endorsed candidates from our regional team on methods and tactics candidates can utilize to make sure they are on the ballot, that they have the funding they need, and that they are able to mobilize supporters from home.

 We launched Run for Something on January 20th, 2017 with a simple premise:

-In our efforts to create a party that reflects the changing face of our electorate, we decided to focus on every candidate who wanted to run for a down-ballot seat, not just candidates who meet the standard “viability” test, aka how much money they’ve raised or what Congressional offices they’ve interned at .
+In our efforts to create a party that reflects the changing face of our electorate, we decided to focus on every candidate who wanted to run for a down-ballot seat, not just candidates who meet the standard “viability” test, aka how much money they’ve raised.
 We know that type of prioritization wouldn’t allow us to embody our core values.

 We promote progressive values.
 Getting more progressive people running means more chances for constituents to see their vision for the future through the lens of someone authentically connected to their community.
 The more we can spread these messages through real people — not political pundits — the better off we will be.

-Between 2017 to 2019, we elected 304 candidates in 49 states + DC to offices ranging from state Senate to county Sheriff.
+Between 2017 to 2020, we elected nearly 500 candidates in 46 states to offices ranging from state Senate to county Sheriff and everything in between and below.
 Our candidates come from all walks of life– teachers, doctors, activists, artists, parents, refugees — and they represent communities that have been historically excluded and discouraged from running.
 Our candidates are winning because they run grassroots-powered campaigns focused on local issues — and we were there to help every step of the way.

 Are you ready to run for office?
 Read below to learn about our process.